Chandrakant6/RPG/README.md

 ## elastic habits
 This concept involves creating habits that can adjust to the variations in daily life, allowing individuals to maintain consistency and achieve their goals more effectively.
 By incorporating different levels of intensity and lateral flexibility, elastic habits provide options for individuals to choose the most suitable approach each day, ensuring progress even on challenging days.
 The framework of elasticity for habit building, as outlined in the book "Elastic Habits: How to Create Smarter Habits That Adapt to Your Day," offers a dynamic and exciting system that can help individuals overcome obstacles and maintain their habits successfully.

+## Goal oriented Skill Tree
+it helps user/player to streamline your action to achieve your goals and reward when you have achieved your goals

+##
+elastic habits helps build consistency and Goal oriented Skill Tree helps in building new skills and give versatility to player